JHU-PL-Lab/www-fpse/lecture/fp-universe.md

   - Originated with Haskell but being ported to many languages now
 * Type-directed programming
   - You need a typed functional language subset for this (e.g. C++, TypeScript, etc)
-  - Note that it doesn't work as well with imperative code, not as many type interfaces declared.
+  - Note that it doesn't work nearly as well with imperative code, types have less info in them
+    - In functional programming, everything is in the function's type (e.g. any state is passed in/out)
+    - *effect types* are a form of type which includes side effect information, helps fix this

 ## Functional-focused languages